utkarsh-chaurasia/Click-Club-NITRR/README.md

 ## ABSTRACT

 I am the core coordinator of Click Club.
-So, Click Club is a photography hobby club of NITRR.
+So, Click Club is a photography hobby club of National Institute of Technology, Raipur.
 They hosted many events throughout the year and I am teaching assisting and guiding the club's executive members.
 I am also on the technical team of it.
 Recently I made this official website of this club with the help of team effort.
 I made this home page while using tech stack of HTML, CSS and JS.

 ## INTRODUCTION